emyleaderus/Digi-Comp/README.md

 # Digi-Comp
-26 Sept - Received the app preview from Emylea
+26 Sept - Started learning how to use figma
-26 Sept - Creating the user manual
+26 Sept - Started working on figma
-27 Sept - Mobile App User Manual are 80% done
+27 Sept - Recorded presentation video